Make an enquiry

 Bright lights, big city

-Ho Chi Minh City (previously known as Saigon) is an ideal jumping off point for the Mekong Delta.
+Ho Chi Minh City (previously known as Saigon) is an ideal jumping off point for exploring southern Vietnam and the Mekong Delta.
 High-rise offices tower over wide, elegant boulevards and neoclassical French architecture, clearly marking the city's status as Vietnam’s modern economic hub.
 If you pause to look closer, you’ll see the everyday details of day-to-day city life as you mingle with locals in District 1’s narrow alleyways, or in the bustling commercial Cho Lon.
 There’s history aplenty in the stately architecture, presidential palaces and secret resistance storerooms, all seemingly frozen at separate moments in the past, while just outside the city are the ingenious underground Cu Chi Tunnels constructed by Vietnamese resistance fighters.

 As an antidote to the rural peace and serenity of the rest of your trip, Ho Chi Minh City’s nightlife is perfect.
 Enjoy an evening drink at a rooftop bar before working your way through the thriving restaurant scene that offers everything from European fine dining to Pan-Asian fusion and home-cooked Vietnamese cuisine.
 Book a table at one of our favourites, enjoy a home cooked dinner with a local resident, or travel between a variety of diverse eateries on the back of a Vespa.